 Hi there.
-Are you reading this article because your partner just forwarded it to you, as a way of saying they have been feeling invalidated by you and would like that to change?
+Are you reading this “advice from a couples counselor” article because your partner just forwarded it to you, as a way of attempting to communicate that you invalidate feelings and that they would like this to change?
 First of all, sorry, but second of all… never fear.
 I’m the couples therapist in your corner.
 This one is going to boomerang nicely, and wind up working out in your favor.
 Promise.

-How do I know this is happening to you, too?
-First of all, I’ve been a marriage counselor for a long time.
-It is extremely rare to find a couple where one person has *actually* been exclusively responsible for all the hurt feelings.
-(Except in the tiny percentage of couples counseling cases that I could count on one hand where the hurt-inducing partner has been a diagnosable sociopath.
+How do I know that you’re feeling invalidated sometimes too?
+First of all, I’ve been a marriage counselor and relationship coach for a long time.
+It is extremely rare to find a couple where one person has *actually* been exclusively responsible for all the hurt feelings and conflict.
+(Except in the tiny percentage of couples counseling cases that I could count on one hand where the hurt-inducing partner has actually been a diagnosable sociopath and/or narcissist.
 But I will save that tale for another day).

 But I’m working on it, and it’s better than it used to be.
 You can do the same.
 Here’s how:

 Inattentive Invalidators: These types of invalidators don’t pay attention when their partner is talking about something important.
-(C’est moi!)
+(C’est moi!
+I totally do this.)

 Example of Inattentive Invalidation in Action: